Nursing Homes

 Frequently Asked Questions

-How many nursing homes are CMS-certified in Rhode Island?
+How many nursing homes are there in Rhode Island?

-The average cost for a private room in a Rhode Island nursing home is $10,950 per month, which is above the national average.
+The average cost for a semi-private room in a Rhode Island nursing home is $10,200 per month, while a private room costs $10,950 per month.

 How can I file a complaint about a nursing home in Rhode Island?

-Complaints can be filed through the Rhode Island Department of Health's website, where details on the process and contact information are provided.
+Complaints about nursing homes can be filed through the Rhode Island Department of Health's website, ensuring any concerns about care or facility conditions are addressed.

 What should I consider when choosing a nursing home in Rhode Island?